programmablemd/packages/ARCHITECTURE.md

 ### Package Structure

-The compiled binaries are installed to `/usr/local/bin/` and include:
+The compiled binary is installed to `/usr/local/bin/` and includes:

-- **spry-sqlpage**: Spry SQLPage CLI with Deno runtime and dependencies
-- **spry-runbook**: Spry Runbook CLI with Deno runtime and dependencies
+- **spry**: Spry CLI with Deno runtime and dependencies

 ## Build Flow